ACC&D Flagship Initiatives

 The Study of a Contraceptive Vaccine called GonaCon in Female Cats

-Our third Flagship Initiative is based on the promise of several studies demonstrating a contraceptive effect in female cats of a vaccine called GonaCon.
+Our third Flagship Initiative was based on the promise of several studies demonstrating a contraceptive effect in female cats of a vaccine called GonaCon.
 To further evaluate this vaccine’s potential, ACC&D sponsored a study

 Ethical Decision-Making in Innovation for Animal Welfare